Double-disk grinding machine of the proven Planet series for grinding coated brake discs

 Environmental Protection

-Particle filters are already available to collect and store brake pad and cast iron disc wear directly in the brake caliper.
-However, this results in additional maintenance work and costs for vehicle owners, and used filters must be disposed of.
-Ideally, no brake dust should be generated during braking at all.
-Brake discs equipped with a wear-resistant coating minimize resulting wear over a generally longer service life, offering a dual benefit for our environment.
+Particle filters are meanwhile available that collect and store the abrasion from brake pads and cast-iron discs directly at the brake caliper.
+However, this results in additional maintenance work and thus cost for the vehicle owner.
+And the used filters have to be disposed of.
+Therefore, in the best case no brake dust should be generated at all during the braking process.
+Brake discs fitted with a wear protection layer minimize the resulting abrasion over a generally longer service life - a double benefit for our environment!

 Electric Mobility

-In both battery electric vehicles (BEVs) and hybrids (HEVs), the service brake is used much less frequently and with less force due to the regenerative braking of the electric motor.
-As a result, cast iron brake discs corrode more quickly under the influence of rain, snow, and road salt.
-In an emergency stop, this can lead to an unpleasant surprise: poor braking performance initially removes the rust from the braking surface.
-By the time the brake pad regains full contact with the now-clean disc, it’s often too late.
-For this reason, automakers are focusing on durable corrosion protection for BEV and HEV brake discs.
-Stainless steel coatings could also be used for this purpose.
+In both battery electric vehicles (BEV) and hybrids (HEV), the service brake is applied far less frequently and less forcefully due to the recuperation of the electric motor.
+As a result, the cast iron brake discs corrode more quickly under the influence of rain, snow and road salt.
+Anyone who now has to make an emergency stop will be unpleasantly surprised: combined with a very poor braking performance, the rust on the braking surface is first being removed.
+By the time the pad is free again and can bite on the now blank brake disc, it is usually already too late.
+For this reason, automotive manufacturers are focusing their attention on durable corrosion protection for the brake discs of BEVs and HEVs.
+Stainless steel coatings could also be used here.